beauty-bitz/beauty-bitz.github.io/_posts/2026-05-06-best-face-creams-for-dry-skin.md

 ### **8. Always Patch Test First**

-Before applying a new product to your entire face:
+Before applying a new product to your entire face always perform a patch test first.

-- Apply a small amount to your jawline or behind your ear.
-- Wait 24–48 hours.
-- Check for redness, bumps, or irritation.

 This is especially important for dry, sensitive skin.
+See <a href='https://beautyblurbs.com/how-to-safely-patch-test-new-skincare-products/' style='color:#b76e79; text-decoration: underline;'>How to Patch Test New Skincare Products Safely</a> for more details.

 ## **Examples of Face Cream Types for Dry Skin**